 Installation was straight forward – we used Ardenham Energy .
 The panels are mounted on brackets that go under the tiles, and are fixed to the rafters.
 They feed DC power to an inverter mounted in the loft (see pictures below) which sends AC power down to the total generation meter in the cupboard with the normal meter (see pictures below).
 When the panels are generating, the light on the meter flashes at a rate proportional to the power.
 We wanted to be able to see the power without going to the cupboard and timing the flashes, so we use an Owl electricity monitor that sits on the kitchen worktop (see pictures below).
 It communicates with a sensor clipped round the power cable.
 We have another Owl meter to show the power that we are using (see below).

-The first graph shows energy generated per week since installation in October 2010 (but for tidiness the graph starts with January as week 1).
-The grey line is what I expected as an average output through a typical year.
+The first graph shows energy generated per week since installation in October 2010 .
+(For tidiness the graph starts with January as week 1, so the data for 2010 appear only at the right hand end).
+The grey line shows the average output through a typical year that I expected before installation.
 I derived it from published monthly averages for sunshine in Berkshire, normalised so that the total energy was the same as the figure derived from the manufacturer's data,

 The graph shows a lot of fluctuation from week to week, which just reflects the variability of our weather.
-On a day when the panels would be generating well over 2kW in the sun, they only generate a few hundred W when it is cloudy.
+On a day when the panels could generate well over 2kW in the sun, they only generate a few hundred W if it is cloudy.
 The pattern varies from year to year, for example in 2011 we had a lot of sun in April/May, whereas in 2012 we had the highest weekly output at the end of March, and then quite a low output in April/May.
 2013, 2014, 2015 and 2016 were different again.
 2013 saw the highest amount of energy generated in any week since installation – 132kWh in early June.

 The second graph shows cumulative energy generation through each complete calender year.
 Like the first graph, it starts in January and it uses the same colours for each year.
-The end of 2010 wasn't a complete year, and so is not shown.
+Data from the end of 2010 are omitted since it wasn't a complete year.